 • Fun moments from fundraising events

-• Infographics on goal-reaching data
+• Infographics on progress made during campaigns

 With these dynamic visuals and effective image best practices, recipients and users will be able to picture themselves as a part of your organization or empirically see how your cause is making progress.